biomedepi/seizure_detection_challenge/pages/dataset.md

 #### Download the dataset from the [OpenNeuro repository](https://openneuro.org/datasets/ds005873).

 &nbsp;

-Here’s the HTML content converted into Markdown:

----

 **Acknowledgement:**
 Any published work using these resources (dataset and code) should use proper citation of the dataset paper and repositories: